-I am a poet and until recently an active academic.
+I am a poet and until 2013 an active academic.
 Then I gave up the day job to find more time for poetry.
 I wanted to feel, think and hear through poetic language, as well as the academic words I had written in their many thousands.
 Memory, loss and the objects that survive us have been longstanding research interests and they remain an important inspiration for writing poetry.

 I grew up on Robert Louis Stevenson's Child's Garden of Verses and Kenneth Graham's Wind in the Willows - always grateful to my mother for giving me them in illustrated hardback when money was tight.
 Later I read her copies of Palgrave's The Golden Treasury and Collins' Treasury of English Verse New and Old - out loud to myself in bed on summer evenings.
 If I'd overheard my daughter and son doing the same thing, would I have been concerned?